pncoelho/Learning-Notes/CloudGuru/devops_essentials.md

  - This makes pushing to production and rollbacks less of an obstacle, because code can be rolled back and rolled forward automatically;

-Why should continous delivery and deployment should be done:
+Why should continuous delivery and deployment should be done:

  - Faster time-to-market;